Lecture: “What Lies Behind Synchronization: From Neurons to Individuals, Between Performance and Pathology” UM Thursdays

 Free admission

-Conference hosted by Julien Lagarde, Senior Lecturer at the Faculty of Science and Technology of Physical and Sports Activities (STAPS) – Euromov Laboratory – University of Montpellier.
+Lecture led by Julien Lagarde, Associate Professor at the School of Physical Education and Sports Science (STAPS) – Euromov Laboratory – University of Montpellier.

-When a ballet achieves this exquisite harmony, the movements seem to merge into a single wave and the dancers disappear.
-When the wave breaks, the individuals resume their courses and diverge, perhaps to come together again later.
-Here, spatial and temporal relationships come and go, discussing the famous duality between things and the relationships between things.
+When a ballet achieves this exquisite harmony, the movements seem to merge into a single wave, and the dancers disappear.
+When the wave breaks, the individuals resume their paths and diverge, perhaps only to come together again later.
+Here, spatial and temporal relationships come and go, exploring that famous duality between things and the relationships between them.

-At the heart of this story lies synchronization, which refers to a temporal order (chronos: the god of time), its appearance, its disappearance, and a whole spectrum of rich variations.
-Synchronization is a subject that never ceases to intrigue.
+At the heart of this story lies synchronization, which refers to a temporal order (chronos: the god of time), its emergence, its disappearance, and a whole spectrum of rich variations.
+Synchronization remains a subject of ever-renewed curiosity.
 Physicists, chemists, biologists, urban planners, and architects regularly encounter it in their research.
-Mathematicians have isolated its fundamental ingredients.
-The latest result of this research has been named "chimera," again from Greek mythology, referring to a complex state that is half synchronization and half free electron.
+Mathematicians have isolated its fundamental components.
+The latest development in this research has been named “chimera”—again, from Greek mythology—referring to a complex state that is part synchronization and part free electron.

-This lecture will present synchronization in many states, in human movement sciences and other fields.
-The benefits and limitations of synchronization for good health will be discussed in particular.
+This lecture will explore synchronization in various contexts, including the field of human movement science and other disciplines.
+In particular, it will discuss the benefits and limitations of synchronization for good health.